 Monitoring Ambient Temperature: Why Environmental Variables Matter For Concrete Pours

 Concrete performance—especially at early ages—is highly sensitive to environmental conditions.
 While ambient temperature is the most recognized factor, wind speed and relative humidity also significantly impact hydration, evaporation, and the risk of plastic shrinkage and cracking.
 Proactive monitoring of ambient conditions enables both prevention and mitigation, helping contractors and producers maintain durability, avoid costly delays, and reduce quality disputes.
 In this blog, let’s learn how incorporating environmental data into quality control processes can be beneficial for managing risk and ensuring performance.
-Biggest SmartRock® Savings of the Year are Here!
-Save now and get free Giatec 360™ Premium access.
+SmartRock® Long Range Savings for Big Projects Cut risk on mass concrete pours with SmartRock Long Range and get free Giatec 360™ Premium.
 Ends Dec 31.
-Don’t miss it!
 Claim Your Deal When to Start Monitoring Ambient Temperature Monitoring begins at the batch plant, where ambient conditions can impact the temperature and moisture of the raw materials.
-Understanding the ambient temperature while the concrete is…
+Understanding the ambient temperature while…